Nadine White

-Nadine White (born 22 October 1992) is a multi-award-winning British journalist and filmmaker.
+Nadine White (born 22 October 1992) is a British journalist and filmmaker.
 In March 2021, she joined The Independent as the first dedicated race correspondent in UK journalism.

 White is the director of the award-winning documentary Barrel Children: The Families Windrush Left Behind, which explores the legacy of Caribbean migration to the United Kingdom.
 She is also the founder of Brixton Heights, a production company dedicated to amplifying Black British stories through media, education and cultural programming.

 Early life and education

 White was born in 1992 in London, England, growing up in Brixton with her Jamaican parents.
 She has two brothers.
 She attended south London schools before graduating from University College London, where she studied English Literature.
 She subsequently did NCTJ training at News Associates, London.

 Career

 She worked as a journalist for The Voice newspaper, the Weekly Gleaner UK, and for the HuffPost between 2013 and 2021, leading coverage around race, before joining The Independent as that newspaper's Race Correspondent.

 In January 2021, White was accused on Twitter by UK government equalities minister Kemi Badenoch of undermining trust in the COVID-19 vaccination programme, charges that White denied.
 The accusations came after White sent emails to Badenoch's press office as part of her research for a story.